Continuous Backups

 Note

-Continuous backups will replace the current processes described in Backup Data in Back Up and Restore Data from April 1, 2025.
+For AWS customers, continuous backups will replace the current processes described in Backup Data in Back Up and Restore Data from April 1, 2025.
+For GCP and Azure customers, the current process of taking admin backup will remain unchanged.

 Continuous backups asynchronously store all customer data in unlimited storage (bottomless storage) ensuring that every change (inserts, updates, and deletes) is durably persisted with 99.9999% reliability.